There are some homes that even we can’t fix.

 Let us help you avoid buying a nightmare instead of a dream home.

 A home should protect the health of you and your family.
-It should not be a place that taxes your health and potentially harm your reproductive potential.
+It should not be a place that taxes your wellbeing and potentially harm your reproductive potential.

 Every home is affected by radiation to some degree, whether that be from man-made energies (electrostress) or excesses of natural radiation (geopathic stress).
-The problem confronting us today is that in too many homes the radiation, although at levels far below limits set by government, affects our health, vitality, immunity and fertility.
-Additionally, some types of radiation (electromagnetic fields from power cables) cannot be shielded against and while we can help you improve your home, purchasing a house with this problem is a potential disaster.
+The problem confronting us today is that in too many homes the radiation, although at levels far below limits set by government, is affecting our health, our vitality, immunity and fertility according to much research.
+Additionally, some types of radiation (electromagnetic fields from power cables) cannot be shielded against and while we can help you improve your home, purchasing a house with this problem is potentially an unfixable problem.

-Power cables running up and down the street, even underground, can cause as many problems as the big high voltage power lines.
+Power cables running up and down the street, even underground, can cause similar problems as the big high voltage power lines.

 Before you sign on the dotted line, check for radiation!